jgranserver/JgransEconomySystem/README.md

 ## Configuration

-The plugin uses a configuration file to customize its behavior.
-The configuration file is named `JgransEconomySystemConfig.json` and should be placed in the server's `tshock` folder.
-Modify the settings in the configuration file to suit your server's needs.

-## Configuration

 The plugin uses a configuration file (`JgransEconomySystemConfig.json`) to customize its behavior.
 The following settings can be modified in the configuration file:

 - `CurrencyName` (default: "jspoints"): The name of the currency used in the economy system.